 Chris Curtis 39.29 (M)

 Please ensure sure you read “Club run information” at the bottom of this page before joining us on any club runs, especially if you are joining for the first time.

 No further Interval sessions until Spring 2020.
 Instead an ‘Intervals Box’.

 The interval team have placed a ‘Intervals Box’ hidden at Bowscale tarn.
 The idea is to encourage members to continue their interval reps up to the tarn over the winter period.
 When you do a interval session up to the tarn, find the box and record your effort in the notebook.
 The location of the box is under stone behind large boulder just before the tarn, 1 metre to the left of path.

 Club run information

-We meet every second Sunday (what ever the weather) for social club runs and every Monday evening.
+We meet every second Sunday (whatever the weather) for social club runs.

 The start points, distance and routes change each meet.
 The aim of the club run is to improve stamina through steady pace and mileage increases, as well as to have fun.

 We are a friendly and welcoming club and of course we always look out for each other.
 If you are joining one of our social runs we ask that;